jmmut/pipes-rs/readme.md

 (or at least done before runtime, as technically there's no compile time in an interpreter).

+## Architecture

+The interpreter goes through these stages, starting from an entry-point source code file:

+- lex the source code file
+- parse it
+  - for each undefined identifier:
+    - infer the source code file where it's defined, and lex and parse that file (recursive)
+- infer and check types of the entry-point file and all the imported identifiers
+- evaluate comptime expressions
+- runtime execution
+  - if eval is used, call all previous stages (including runtime) in a nested environment

 ## Philosophy of the language

 ### Most programs apply transformations to some value